 In 2014, the organisation of the Awards was handed over to Cider Australia.
 A committee of volunteers now runs the competition in Melbourne, with the focus moving towards education, improving consistency in cider shows across Australia and building knowledge and experience in judging.

 Leading the way

 Each year, we bring an international cider expert to Australia to join the judging panel, run technical seminars and add an international perspective to the proceedings.
-In past years we have been honoured to host Andrew Lea from the UK, Gary Awdey from the US, Malcolm Reeves from New Zealand and Claude Jolicoeur from Canada and Eduardo Vázquez Coto from Spain.
+In past years we have been honoured to host Andrew Lea and Bill Bradshaw from the UK, Gary Awdey from the US, Malcolm Reeves from New Zealand, Claude Jolicoeur from Canada and Eduardo Vázquez Coto from Spain.